The Four C's of 21st Century Education

-DPM has been working to put 21st century skills into its curriculum for the past three years.
+DPM has been working to put 21st century skills into its curriculum for several years.
 As schools across the country attempted to integrate 21st century skills, it became apparent that the sheer volume of them made it difficult to successfully weave into programs.
 Thus, the focus of the 21st century skills has come down to four key components: critical thinking, communication, collaboration, and creativity.

-Following is a breakdown of what the 4 C’s are and what to look for in your child’s education this year.
+Following is a breakdown of what the 4 C’s are and what to look for in your child’s education at Del Paso Manor.
 The philosophy behind the 4 C’s makes all students better thinkers and managers of information.
 They are not additional items to learn; they should be integrated throughout the instructional school day.
 By integrating the skills, the students will be given learning experiences that reflect real life.
 In real life, we don’t sit down and learn skills in isolation; we learn them by doing them.

 Critical ThinkingThe goal of critical thinking is to create the ability to look beyond the surface of information or situations.
 It’s a way to evaluate information and put it with one’s own thoughts in a disciplined way.
 Students can refine their own thought processes allowing them to think and assess information more comprehensively and identify and reject false ideas and ideologies.
 Critical thinking allows learners to be better thinkers by seeking out knowledge and evidence that fits with reality and may challenge the ideas that they already have.
 That may create a change of position on a topic.
 All claims must be justified and provable in critical thinking.
 The ability to think critically relies on tolerating ambiguity so as to not create conclusions which have no merit.
 Critical thinking gives students intellectual independence where they can solve their own problems.
 Being able to solve problems is an investment in society’s collective future.